Ukraine digital: Ensuring academic success in times of crisis

 Module 2: Practical part (20 units)

 Your task is to create content for the Viadrina Online Lab.
-As an educator, you must produce two contributions (content) for the Viadrina Online Lab, based on your expertise and experience and drawing on academic sources: one for your colleagues and one for the students.
+As educators, you must produce two contributions (content) for the Viadrina Online Lab, based on your expertise and experience and drawing on academic sources: one for your colleagues and one for the students.

 Criteria: